 - Mr Fox

-- Miss Lynch
+- Miss Shilton

-- Miss Wood
+- Miss Raju

 What will my child be taught?

-- Year 7: four operations of number, fractions, decimals and percentages, introducing algebra, drawing graphs, area of shapes and angles.
+- Year 7: Four operations of number, fractions, decimals and percentages, introducing algebra, drawing graphs, area of shapes and angles.

-- Year 8:averages, probability, Pythagoras and trigonometry, percentages, straight line graphs, transformations, standard form, area, volume and surface area and trial and improvement.
+- Year 8: Averages, probability, Pythagoras and trigonometry, percentages, straight line graphs, transformations, standard form, area, volume and surface area and trial and improvement.

-- Year 9:averages, powers and roots, expanding and factorising, polygons, fractions, percentages and decimals, transformations, probability and inequalities.
+- Year 9: Averages, powers and roots, expanding and factorising, polygons, fractions, percentages and decimals, transformations, probability and inequalities.

-- Year 10:fractions, percentages, probability, solving equations, simultaneous equations, angles, Pythagoras and trigonometry, circle theorems, quadratic equations and straight line graphs.
+- Year 10: Fractions, percentages, probability, solving equations, simultaneous equations, angles, Pythagoras and trigonometry, circle theorems, quadratic equations and straight line graphs.

-- Year 11: circle theorems, ratio and proportion, averages, transformations, Pythagoras and trigonometry and revision for exams.
+- Year 11: Circle theorems, ratio and proportion, averages, transformations, Pythagoras and trigonometry and revision for exams.